-The upload of the details in the electronic bidding system of stock exchange will be done by:
+The upload of the details in the electronic bidding system of stock exchange was done by:

-For Applications After accepting the form, SCSB shall capture and upload the relevant details in the electronic bidding submitted by system as specified by the stock exchange and may begin blocking funds available in the bank account Investors to SCSB Investors to SCSB specified in the form, to the extent of the application money specified.
-For applications After accepting the Bid Cum Application Form, respective Intermediary shall capture and upload the submitted by relevant details in the electronic bidding system of the stock exchange.
-Post uploading, they shall investors to forward a schedule as per prescribed format along with the Bid Cum Application Forms to designated intermediaries itermediaries branches of the respective SCSBs for blocking of funds within one day of closure of Issue. other than SCSBs For applications After accepting the Bid Cum Application Form, respective intermediary shall capture and upload the submitted relevant application details, including UPI ID, in the electronic bidding system of stock exchange.
-Stock by investors to exchange shall share application details including the UPI ID with sponsor bank on a continuous basis, intermediaries to enable sponsor bank to initiate mandate request on investors for blocking of funds.
-Sponsor bank other than SCSBs shall initiate request for blocking of funds through NPCI to investor.
-Investor to accept mandate request with use of UPI for for blocking of funds, on his/her mobile application, associated with UPI ID linked bank account. payment
+For Applications After accepting the form, SCSB captured and uploaded the relevant details in the electronic bidding submitted by system as specified by the stock exchange and began blocking funds available in the bank account Investors to SCSB specified in the form, to the extent of the application money specified.
+For applications After accepting the Bid Cum Application Form, respective Intermediary captured and uploaded the submitted by relevant details in the electronic bidding system of the stock exchange.
+Post uploading, they forwarded investors to a schedule as per prescribed format along with the Bid Cum Application Forms to designated branches intermediaries intermediaries of the respective SCSBs for blocking of funds within one day of closure of Issue. other than SCSBs For applications After accepting the Bid Cum Application Form, respective intermediary captured and uploaded the submitted relevant application details, including UPI ID, in the electronic bidding system of stock exchange.
+Stock by investors to exchange shared application details including the UPI ID with sponsor bank on a continuous basis, to intermediaries enable sponsor bank to initiate mandate request on investors for blocking of funds.
+Sponsor bank other than SCSBs initiated request for blocking of funds through NPCI to investor.
+Investor to accept mandate request for with use of UPI for with use of UPI for blocking of funds, on his/her mobile application, associated with UPI ID linked bank account. payment

-Stock exchange shall validate the electronic bid details with depository's records for DP ID/Client ID and PAN, on a real-time basis and bring the inconsistencies to the notice of intermediaries concerned, for rectification and re-submission within the time specified by stock exchange.
+Stock exchange validated the electronic bid details with depository's records for DP ID/Client ID and PAN, on a real-time basis and bring the inconsistencies to the notice of intermediaries concerned, for rectification and re-submission within the time specified by stock exchange.

-Stock exchange shall allow modification of selected fields viz.
+Stock exchange allowed modification of selected fields viz.
 DP ID/Client ID or Pan ID (Either DP ID/Client ID or Pan ID can be modified but not BOTH), Bank code and Location code, in the bid details already uploaded.

-Upon completion and submission of the Bid Cum Application Form to Application Collecting intermediaries, the Bidders are deemed to have authorized our Company to make the necessary changes in the Draft Red Herring Prospectus, without prior or subsequent notice of such changes to the Bidders.
+Upon completion and submission of the Bid Cum Application Form to Application Collecting intermediaries, the Bidders have authorized our Company to make the necessary changes in the Prospectus, without prior or subsequent notice of such changes to the Bidders.